hrauch/rough_cld/README.md

   - First item is an id from which node the connection is starting.
   - Second id describes the target of your connection.
-  - With the bend parameter you tell the connector how much it is curved.
-With "+" and "-" you can change the side of the curved connection.
+  - With the *bend* parameter you tell the connector how much it is curved.
+With "+" and "-" you can change the side of the curved connection (100 vs -100).
   - "1" means strengthening influence (+); -"1" means weakening influence.
   - Next you describe the URL for more informations for this node.
 Normally you fill in "#".
   - Then you declare the title of your popver dialog.